mbland/go-script-bash/CONTRIBUTING.md

 - Keep all files 80 characters wide.
 (Yes, the maintainer is a dinosaur who likes viewing files side-by-side in a 161-column terminal window.)
 - Indent using two spaces.
-- Enclose all variables in double-quotes when used, to avoid having them interpreted as glob patterns (unless the variable contains a glob pattern).
+- Enclose all variables in double quotes when used, to avoid having them interpreted as glob patterns (unless the variable contains a glob pattern).
+- Enclose all string literals in single quotes.
+  - Exception: If the string contains an apostrophe, use double quotes.
+- Use quotes around variables and literals even inside of `[[ ]]` conditions.
-  - Quote them even within `[[` and `]]` condition tests, as strings that contain '[' or ']' characters may fail to compare equally when they should.
+  - This is because strings that contain '[' or ']' characters may fail to compare equally when they should.
+  - Exception: Do not quote variables that contain regular expression patterns appearing on the right side of the `=~` operator.
+- _Only_ quote arguments to the right of `=~` if the expression is a literal match without any metacharacters.

 The following are intended to prevent too-compact code: